| No of people | Price per person |

 The Everest Base Camp Trek was a dream come true.
 Nam was an excellent guide, always there to help us and make sure we were acclimatizing properly.

 I never imagined trekking to Everest Base Camp would be such a soul-stirring experience.
 Places Nepal Treks team made everything so seamless.
-Our guide, Dipak, was incredibly patient, answering all my endless questions and acclimatizing us safely.
+Our guide, Dipak, was patient, answering all my endless questions and acclimatizing us safely.
 The Nepali porters carried all our gear with a smile, sharing stories that kept spirits high.
 I felt like I was trekking with family, and the Places Nepal Treks’ professionalism made my dream come true.

 The Places Nepal Treks team handled everything seamlessly.
 Our guide, Dipak, was incredibly patient and attentive, answering all my questions and helping us acclimatize safely.
 Our porters carried all our gear with smiles, sharing stories that kept spirits high.
 I felt like trekking with family, and Places Nepal Treks’ professionalism made my dream come true.